 Oversized batteries often power electric bikes.
 The more powerful the motor and battery, the heavier they get.
-Factors determining the battery size include the terrain you will be riding on, how much hill climbing you need to do and how far you travel each day.
+Factors determining the battery size include the terrain you will be riding on, how many hills climbing you need to do, and how far you travel each day.
 Bigger batteries force your e-bike to become heavier, affecting how much they weigh.

 Many electric cyclists opt for rear-wheel drive (RWD), meaning the motor is located in the rear wheel area instead of the frame.
 In RWD systems, a chain or belt runs along each wheel, directly connecting it to the rear wheel hub like a car's transmission.
 These bikes tend to be heavier but also deliver greater torque, so they climb hills and accelerate more quickly than rear hub systems.

 3, Material choice